 I hope that you enjoy the above materials and resources as much as I do!

 Finally, please start working on the problem sets and please work in study groups on these problems.
 Keep in mind that many of the midterm and final exam questions will come almost verbatim from these problem sets!
+We observed over the years that people who regularly meet with TAs and consistently attend the weekly problem-solving sessions tend to earn a better grade in this course (by over a full letter-grade) compared with people who do not do these things consistently.

 An interesting (extra-credit) problem is to write a program (say in C++ or Java) that prints itself out (i.e., prints its own source code exactly), without reading any files, buffers, input devices, Web sites, or any other external input sources.
 In other words, the self-contained compiled code should print out verbatim its own source code, without accessing any external data sources whatsoever.
 This is a simple example of artificial self-replication, a rich and fascinating topic pioneered by John von Nuemann.

-I look forward to sharing with all of you a fascinating journey of discovery, insights, and problem solving!
+We look forward to sharing with all of you a fascinating journey of discovery, insights, and problem solving!